 The earliest licensing records in the State archives date from 1798 Bench of Magistrates records.
 Other early records can be found in the records of the Judge Advocate's Office and the Colonial Secretary.

-The first police force in the Australia was made up of the eight best-behaved convicts in the Colony.
+The first police force in the Colony was made up of eight of the best-behaved convicts.
 This Guide includes a select list of records for researching police officers in NSW.

 General nursing duties in the earliest days of the Colony were undertaken by untrained convicts.
 This Guide provides an historical background and select list of records relating to nursing in New South Wales.